Note: I don’t run court/tribunal cases so I don’t have practical experience of evidence requirements. Do get legal advice if possible.

 Burden of proof is on claimant

-Where the other side does not accept that the claimant has a disability within the Equality Act, the claimant will commonly produce an impact statement about the stammer, as evidence that they have a disability meeting the Equality Act requirements.
+Where the other side does not accept that the claimant has a disability within the Equality Act, the claimant commonly produces an impact statement about the stammer, as evidence that the stammer meets the Equality Act requirements for being a disability.

-At some stage I may be able to say more about writing an impact statement in relation to stammering.
-For the time being, two examples of impact statements:
+At some stage I may be able to say more about writing an impact statement in relation to stammering, but there are some ideas at Showing Equality Act requirements are met (above).
+Two examples of impact statements:

 - Proving disability and reasonable adjustments (pdf, equalityhumanrights.com), 2014 includes an example of a professionally drafted disability impact statement for someone with a heart impairment, with tips and other guidance.
 The sample impact statement itself is on pages 23-24.

 - Stammering case with impact statement, 2020 – an impact statement and other documents written by the claimant in a 2020 case, arguing that a severe stammer was a disability within the Equality Act.
 The documents illustrate that even with a severe stammer, an employer may still demand evidence and try and pick holes in an argument that the stammer is a disability.
 The employer did eventually accept it was a disability, without the issue going to the tribunal.

 Expert evidence can be very helpful in showing a stammer is a disability within the EqA, for example evidence from a speech and language therapist (SLT) (below).